Taylor Walls Player Props: Rays vs. Rangers

 Taylor Walls At The Plate

-- Walls is batting .203 with 11 doubles, two triples, seven home runs and 36 walks.
+- Walls is hitting .203 with 11 doubles, two triples, seven home runs and 36 walks.

-- Walls has picked up a hit in 36 of 73 games this year, with multiple hits seven times.
+- In 49.3% of his games this year (36 of 73), Walls has picked up at least one hit, and in seven of those games (9.6%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.